Bernadotte plan: First proposal

 Historian Elad Ben-Dror asserts that the person who was really responsible for the first Bernadotte Plan was Bernadotte's deputy, Ralph Bunche.
 Bunche made a major effort to imbue it with his own thinking about the appropriate political solution.
-He was influenced by the ideas of Dr. Judah Magnes and incorporated them into the plan, chiefly in its basic scheme, which called for a confederation in Palestine rather than a Jewish state and an Arab state.
+He was influenced by the ideas of Judah Magnes and incorporated them into the plan, chiefly in its basic scheme, which called for a confederation in Palestine rather than a Jewish state and an Arab state.

-Criticism

-The Israeli government criticized Bernadotte's participation in the negotiations.
-In July 1948, Bernadotte said that the Arab nations were reluctant to resume the fighting in Palestine and that the conflict now consisted of "incidents."
-A spokesman for the Israeli government replied: "Count Bernadotte has described the renewed Arab attacks as 'incidents.'
-When human lives are lost, when the truce is flagrantly violated and the [Security Council] defied, it shows a lack of sensitivity to describe all these as incidents, or to suggest as Count Bernadotte does, that the Arabs had some reason for saying no...
-Such an apology for aggression does not augur well for any successful resumption by the mediator of his mission."

 Second proposal

 After the unsuccessful first proposal, Bernadotte continued with a more complex proposal that abandoned the idea of a union and proposed two independent states.
 This proposal was completed on 16 September 1948, and had as its basis seven "basic premises" (verbatim):